MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/about-change-data-capture-sql-server.md

 ## Change Data Capture Capture and Cleanup in Azure SQL Database (Preview)

-In Azure SQL, a Change Data Capture orchestrator takes the place of the SQL Server Agent that invokes stored procedures to start periodic capture and cleanup of the Change Data Capture tables.
-The orchestrator runs capture and cleanup automatically within Azure SQL, without any external dependency for reliability or performance.
+In Azure SQL, a Change Data Capture scheduler takes the place of the SQL Server Agent that invokes stored procedures to start periodic capture and cleanup of the Change Data Capture tables.
+The scheduler runs capture and cleanup automatically within Azure SQL, without any external dependency for reliability or performance.
 Users still have the option to run capture and cleanup manually on demand.

 ## Working with database and table collation differences